Color Temperature Guide for Hydroponic Growing

 The Science Behind Color Temperature

-When we talk about color temperature in hydroponics, we’re really discussing photomorphogenesis – how light affects plant development.
+When we talk about color temperature in hydroponics, we’re actually discussing photomorphogenesis – how light affects plant development.
 Plants have evolved to respond to different light wavelengths through specialized photoreceptors:

 Optimal Color Temperatures for Different Growth Stages